-Version numbers in your WordPress is a critical piece of information in your website.
-It allows hackers to invade your website if they have the means to abuse the WordPress or theme version used in your website.
+Version numbers in your WordPress is a critical piece of information on your website.
+It allows hackers to invade your website if they have the means to abuse the WordPress or theme version used on your website.
 Hence, it would be ideal to remove the version numbers generated by WordPress and Theme’s CSS and JS files so that it won’t be easy to detect WordPress or Theme Version.

 Upgrade Website Regularly